-The partnerships that the Council is a principle partner of are the South Derbyshire Partnership (SDP) and the Safer South Derbyshire Partnership (SSDP).
+The partnerships in which the Council is a principal partner are the South Derbyshire Partnership (SDP) and the Safer South Derbyshire Partnership (SSDP).
 The governance arrangements, which include a constitution and terms of reference, replicate those in the county-wide Derbyshire Partnership Forum.